mj-raihan/1_KU_DSA/README.md

 # 1_KU_DSA
-These codes are not written by me.
-I have collected them during my studies.
-All credits goes to their respected authors.
+These codes were not written by me.
+I collected them during my studies, and all credits go to their respective authors